whage/thesis/thesis.md

 The programmer has to use one of the external type checkers to make use of type hints.
-Running `mypy` on the above code indeed reports type errors complaining about an incompatible return type declaration and incompatible argument types when calling the the function with integer values.
+Running `mypy` on the above code indeed reports type errors complaining about an incompatible return type declaration and incompatible argument types when calling the function with integer values.

 In my own experience, on one hand, gradual typing tends to make the programmer lazy.
 Omitting type annotations can help finish writing certain parts of the program faster.
 The program might even run without error when tested.
-The problem is that we likely didn't cover all the possible execution paths and by "shutting down" the typechecker we made it harder to find the possible inconsistencies in the code.
+The problem is that we likely didn't cover all the possible execution paths and by "shutting down" the type checker we made it harder to find the possible inconsistencies in the code.
 The program seems to behave correctly but had we defined types properly, we could have been warned about type errors that will now show themselves later at an unexpected time.